 Using a Smartphone, it is convenient to immediately upload the captured photos and videos to the cloud in order to make room for new impressions.

-Best cloud storages for photos and videos
+Top 7 best cloud storage services for photos and videos 2019

 Before comparing the best cloud storages, you should know that all of them can be divided into two categories: free and paid.